First look at Dan Levy and Luke Evans in 'vulnerable' gay drama Good Grief

 First look at Dan Levy and Luke Evans in ‘vulnerable’ gay drama Good Grief

-Netflix dropped the first look at Dan Levy’s “very vulnerable” directorial debut Good Grief, in which he stars opposite Luke Evans.
+Netflix dropped the trailer Dan Levy’s “very vulnerable” directorial debut Good Grief, in which he stars opposite Luke Evans.

 The original screenplay, written and directed by the Schitt’s Creek actor, arrives on the streaming platform on 5 January.
 The plot follows Marc (Levy), a house-husband forced to face his difficult past and irrevocably changed future after the sudden death of his “larger-than-life” partner, Oliver (Evans).